International Events Management

 *UWS will accept a WAEC scratchcard confirming that an applicant has achieved C6 or above as evidence of meeting English language requirement from Nigeria if the student graduated within the last 5 years.
 After 5 years applicants would be required to provide the WAEC Certificate.

 Applicants who do not meet the minimum English language requirements have the option to study one of our preparatory and pre-sessional English courses.
 The UWS courses available are:

 To exit with a Postgraduate Diploma you must pass the taught modules.
 You will most likely continue to work towards an MSc, and will complete relevant modules and a dissertation.

-To achieve the Postgraduate Diploma your studies will include:
+To achieve the Postgraduate Diploma (PgDip), your studies will include:

-You will also complete an additional 40 credits from a list of option modules which vary depending on the route you select.
-There are three routes available:
+You will also complete an additional 40 credits from a list of option modules.
+Suggested module options include: